 Ancestry brings your family's past to life; census, immigration records, births, deaths and marriages.
 Available in all Glasgow Libraries.
 For more information see our Family History website.

 Explore our cultural heritage with Scottish images and media from museums, galleries, archives and media organisations via Scran.
 Available in The Mitchell.
+Please ask staff for password.

 Business start-up, marketing lists, Intellectual Property.
 Mint UK and Key Note are available in all Glasgow Libraries.
 Cobra and BSOL are also available from work or home.